CatZzzzz22/hello-world/README.md

 # hello-world

 Hello, I am Catherine.
-I want to start learning how to code.
+I want to learn how to code.